ManicMarik/Starfinder/Starfinder House Rules.md

 			Pulse caster pistol (Rt lower arm)
 			long sword (Lt lower arm)

-All Vesks are ambidextrous.
-If a Vesk is using a one handed firearm and someone moves in or out of their space they get an attack of opportunity (ie squares around them are threatened if they have an unengaged hand).

-An Android with a Dex of 15+ and the feat of Basic Melee weapon proficiency and has a free hand can treat their front and side squares as threatened and make attacks of opportunity even if they are using a one handed small arm.
+Any PC with the feat of Improved Unarmed Combat and has a free hand can treat their front and side squares as threatened and make attacks of opportunity even if they are using a one handed small arm.

 ### Mechanic Drones
 Mechanic drones use the PCs initiative and go just after the PC.
 They require PC to issue commands (swift action) if they wish to change the drones behavior.